-- Updated and new Type 1 Diabetes factsheets
+- Updated Type 1 Diabetes factsheet for consumers

 - Updated Type 2 Diabetes factsheet

-What is type 1 diabetes factsheet for consumers has been updated.
-(October 2019)
+Physical activity and type 2 diabetes factsheet for consumers has been updated.
+(November 2020)

 The regional Diabetes Service provides a variety of ambulatory and inpatient services for the person with diabetes.
 Management and education services are provided within a 'shared care' arrangement with the referring medical practitioner.
 Services are prioritised based on the CHSA Diabetes Service Clinical Priority Tool.

 Services in country are staff by diabetes specialist nurses and allied health professionals, working in local teams.
 Many of the nurses are credentialed diabetes educators and have significant experience in most areas of diabetes management and education.
 The central team also provides clinical backup and consultation by distance to support areas with low access.

 The service provided over 27,000 patient services in 2014-2015.
 Due to the geographical spread, services can be offered on site, via outreach or via videoconference or telephone link.

 - education service for people with newly diagnosed type 2 diabetes and those experiencing alterations in their management

 - education service for people with newly diagnosed and ongoing type 1 diabetes

 - education service for children with diabetes and their families (type 1 and type 2 diabetes)